was born Gordon Cline in St. Catharines, Ontario, in 1938, just

 When I was ready to enter high school, the guidance

-counselor came around to give us aptitude tests.
-This was to
+counselor came around to give us the Minnesota Aptitude Test.

-ascertain what classes we should take in high school.
-I wanted
+This was to ascertain what classes we should take in high school.

 Shortly after I graduated